Interview (2000 film)

 Interview is a 2000 South Korean romantic drama film written and directed by Byun Hyuk.
-The film follows Eun-seok (Lee Jung-jae), a documentary filmmaker prepares a documentary about love when he involves a young woman Young-hee (Shim Eun-ha), who works as a beauty assistant in a parlor shop, found in a tape filmed by Seok's assistant director Min-su (Kim Jung-hyun).
+The film follows Eun-seok (Lee Jung-jae), a documentary filmmaker preparing a documentary about love when he involves a young woman Young-hee (Shim Eun-ha), who works as a beauty assistant in a parlor shop, found in a tape filmed by Seok's assistant director Min-su (Kim Jung-hyun).

 Interview was the seventh film to be made under the guidelines of Danish's avant-garde movement Dogme 95 to officially certified as a Dogme film (known as Dogme #7 - Interview), and the first Asian, and so far only, film (referred as "Asian Dogme") to produce under the Dogme rules known as "Vows of Chastity".

-It was released on April 1, 2000; simultaneously, it marked Eun-ha's final film role.
+It was released on April 1, 2000; simultaneously, it marked Shim Eun-ha's final film role.

 Plot

 Director Eun-seok is filming a documentary about love when he comes across footage shot by his assistant director, Min-su, and notices a young woman named Young-hee.
 Working as a hairdresser's assistant, Young-hee shares the story of her boyfriend, who has enlisted in the military's elite Baekgol Unit.
 Captivated by her, Eun-seok continues to film her.
 Though she refuses his request to film the salon, she allows him to accompany her on a visit to see her boyfriend.
 However, after returning from the brief trip, Eun-seok is overcome with despair and runs frantically across the Han River bridge.

 The film then shifts back in time to a year earlier in Paris, where Eun-seok, a film student, is commissioned to shoot the rehearsal of a performance by Korean dancers.
 Through his camera, he captures the intense and passionate dance of a man and a woman.